 ferrite core

-One of the cores frequently used in transformers and choke coils for switching power supplies.
-The most commonly used ferrite is spinel ferrite, represented by the molecular formula MO·Fe2O3 (M is a divalent metal).
-Spinel ferrite cores are produced by putting powdered metal oxides into a mold, forming them, and firing them in a kiln.
-To increase the saturation magnetic flux density, spinel ferrites are often made by mixing multiple metal materials and are called composite ferrites.
+One of the cores widely used in transformers and choke coils for switching power supplies.
+The most commonly used type of ferrite is spinel ferrite, represented by the molecular formula MO·Fe2O3 (where M is a divalent metal).
+Spinel ferrite cores are manufactured by placing metal oxide powder into a mold, compressing it, and then firing it.
+To increase the saturation magnetic flux density, spinel ferrite is often made by mixing multiple metal materials and is therefore called composite ferrite.

-Ferrite cores are suitable for output transformers and transformers with large current changes because they have the advantage of low iron losses even when magnetic flux density varies greatly in the high-frequency range.
-On the other hand, they have the disadvantage of a lower saturation magnetic flux density compared to metal-based cores.
+Ferrite cores have the advantage of low iron loss even when there are large changes in magnetic flux density in high-frequency regions, making them suitable for output transformers and transformers with large current fluctuations.
+On the other hand, they have the disadvantage of lower saturation magnetic flux density compared to metal cores.

-In addition, a core attached to a DC cable as an EMI countermeasure (noise prevention) for an AC/DC Power Adapters — Desktop & Wall-Mount is also called a ferrite core.
+In addition, the core attached to the DC cord of an AC/DC Power Adapters — Desktop & Wall-Mount as an EMI countermeasure (noise suppression) is also called a ferrite core.